Geology, and Why the Turks and Caicos is Beautiful by Nature

-The Turks and Caicos Islands are found to the south of the Bahamas island chain, and is situated on an underwater plateau marine bank that rises about 10000 feet (3048 meters) up from the surrounding Atlantic Ocean sea floor.
-This plateau is split by the 6000 feet (1829 meters) deep and 20 miles (32 kilometers) wide Turks Island Passage, which separates the small Turks Islands of Grand Turk and Salt Cay from the Caicos Islands archipelago and the extensive Caicos Banks.
+The Turks and Caicos Islands are found south of the Bahamas island chain, and are situated on an underwater plateau marine bank that rises about 10,000 feet (3,000 m) up from the surrounding Atlantic Ocean sea floor.
+This plateau is split by the 6000-foot-deep (1828 m) and 20-mile-wide (32 km) Turks Island Passage, which separates the small Turks Islands of Grand Turk and Salt Cay from the Caicos Islands archipelago and the extensive Caicos Banks.

-The depth of the water over the majority of the Caicos Banks is quite shallow, and if ocean levels were 50 feet (15 meters) lower than they are currently, the Caicos Islands would form a single land mass larger than Puerto Rico!
+The depth of the water over the majority of the Caicos Banks is quite shallow, and if ocean levels were 50 feet (15 m) lower than they are currently, the Caicos Islands would form a single land mass larger than Puerto Rico!

 Except for a few tiny sandbar cays, the islands in the Turks and Caicos have a soft limestone foundation.
 Land elevations tend to be quite low, with the highest points in the country being Blue Mountain on Providenciales and Flamingo Hill on East Caicos, each with a height of approximately 156 feet (48 m).

 Due to the limestone origins of these islands, the graded and bulldozed land and roads are usually a brilliant white.
 These areas often create a large quantity of fine dust as the exposed soft stone continues to decompose in the elements.